LocalCoinIS/dev.bitshares.works/core/knowledge_base/research/after_installed.md

 So far, we talked about the Nodes which connect to the network directory and checked the parameters in  the config.ini to customize your connection.
 This pattern requires IP address to set the endpoint.

-If you do not have own node to run, you can use the public API server (public full node) to connect the BitShares blockchain.
-Here is a latest list of [Public Full Node](https://github.com/bitshares/bitshares-ui/blob/staging/app/api/apiConfig.js#L67) information.
+If you do not have own node to run, you can use the public API server (public full node) to connect the LocalCoin blockchain.
+Here is a latest list of [Public Full Node](https://github.com/localcoin/localcoin-ui/blob/staging/app/api/apiConfig.js#L67) information.

 ## Network Configuration

-The BitShares client uses a peer-to-peer(p2p) network to connect and broadcast transactions For businesses, BitShares offers two patterns of network nodes ([trusted full node](/core/wallet/wallet_network.md#general-network-and-wallet-configuration) and [delayed full node](/core/wallet/wallet_network.md#delayed-full-node) ).
+The LocalCoin client uses a peer-to-peer(p2p) network to connect and broadcast transactions For businesses, LocalCoin offers two patterns of network nodes ([trusted full node](/core/wallet/wallet_network.md#general-network-and-wallet-configuration) and [delayed full node](/core/wallet/wallet_network.md#delayed-full-node) ).

-In this section, we will explain about the Network Configurations of BitShares.
+In this section, we will explain about the Network Configurations of LocalCoin.

 #### [Trusted full node](/core/wallet/wallet_network.md#general-network-and-wallet-configuration)

 We saw, in the previous section, the witness_nodes (full_nodes) accept parameters (e.g., `--rpc-endpoint`) and connect to the network directly.
 We call it trusted (Trusted Full Node) since it is supposed to be under our control.

-In the BitShares, there are two types of network configuration setups.
+In the LocalCoin, there are two types of network configuration setups.
 For general purpose setups, we recommend a reduced complexity setup (i.e., General Setup).
 For high security, we provide a so called delayed full node which accepts the parameter trusted-node for an RPC endpoint of a trusted validating node (i.e., Secure Network Setup).

-In the both settings, the trusted full node is your entry point to the BitShares P2P network.
+In the both settings, the trusted full node is your entry point to the LocalCoin P2P network.
 It will hold the blockchain, connect to other peers, and will receive new blocks in real-time.

 #### [Delayed full node](/core/wallet/wallet_network.md#delayed-full-node)

 The delayed full node is used for the Secure Network setup.
 The delayed full node will provide us with a delayed and several times confirmed and verified blockchain.
 How long is that's depending on the block interval and the number of witnesses, this may lead to a few minutes of delay.
 The delayed node will delay blocks until they are permanent.
 Therefore,  all transactions that are confirmed by the delayed node are irreversible

-Any BitShares application (gateway, explorer, wallet, trading program, etc) interacts with the decentralized network (blockchain) are connecting to one or many API Nodes.
-If you plan to run a business on top of BitShares, you will probably want one or several API nodes of your property.
+Any LocalCoin application (gateway, explorer, wallet, trading program, etc) interacts with the decentralized network (blockchain) are connecting to one or many API Nodes.
+If you plan to run a business on top of LocalCoin, you will probably want one or several API nodes of your property.
 Also, if you are planning to create an exchange, that should only interface with the delayed full node for the security reasons.

-If you plan to run a business on top of BitShares, you will probably want one or several API nodes of your property.
+If you plan to run a business on top of LocalCoin, you will probably want one or several API nodes of your property.
 Also, if you are planning to create an exchange, that should only interface with the delayed full node for the security reasons.